 (4) Where notice of termination is given under this section in respect of a residential tenancy agreement that creates a tenancy for a fixed term, the notice is not ineffectual by reason of the fact that the day specified as the day on which the tenant is to, or will, deliver up possession of the premises is earlier than the last day of that term.

-[Section 69 amended by No. 60 of 2011 s.
+[Section 69 amended: No. 60 of 2011 s.
 67, 88 and 89.]

 70A.
 Notice of termination by lessor or tenant at end of fixed term tenancy